SALIPE/si-covid-deep-learning-classifier/README.md

-# si-covid-deep-learning-classifier
+# Deep Learning Classifier for COVID Detection
-Deep Learning Classifier for COVID Detection - Mini Project for Inteligent Sistem Study
+ A mini project for inteligent sistem study